aws-samples/eks-workshop-v2/website/docs/security/Amazon-Guardduty-for-EKS-V2/Setup/Enable-GuardDuty-Findings-on-EKS.md

 ![](gpage.png)

-Click Enable GuardDuty
+Click **Enable GuardDuty**

 ![](genable.png.png)

-Check if Kubernetes Protection is enabled.
-Go to Findings.
-Check there is no any findings available yet.
+Double check that Kubernetes Protection is enabled and go to Findings.
+You should find that there are no findings available yet.
 ![](gkubernetesenable.png)